Search results for:

 Step 1: If you are not already logged in, log in to your CWP dashboard.
 By default, this is done by navigating to the IP Address and accessing port 2030.
-Looks something like this:
+It looks something like this:

 Once logged in, you should see your CWP7 Dashboard.